textileio/js-powergate-client/README.md

 > Typescript/Javascript client for Textile's [Powergate](https://github.com/textileio/powergate).

-Use Powergate's multitiered file storage API built on Filecoin and IPFS from javascript environments such as Node, React Native, web browsers, and more.
+Use Powergate's multi-tiered file storage API built on Filecoin and IPFS from javascript environments such as Node, React Native, web browsers, and more.

 ## Table of Contents